-It’s been about 6 months since I began my smile transformation journey with a local dental practice, New Horizons Dental Care with Dr’s Kate and Guy Gross.
+It’s been about a year since I began my smile transformation journey with a local dental practice, New Horizons Dental Care with Dr’s Kate and Guy Gross.
 The first part of this process involved doing a Virtual Smile Consult so we could create a game plan, getting an implant where I had a tooth pulled and starting Invisalign.
 I have been asked several questions about Invisalign, so I thought it would be a good time to write a little update and share my experience thus far for my friends who might be considering trying these bad boys out!

 I understand that everyone’s smile and situation is different, so I am simply sharing what my personal experience has been like.
 So, if you want to sit down and dig your teeth (pun intended) into a story all about my mouth, you are in for quite a treat:D